How to Cook With Green Almonds—a Fleeting Taste of Spring

 They’re good on sweet things, too.
 A simple dessert could be some dates, green almonds, and flaky sea salt.
 Tarts and ice cream can benefit from some chopped green almonds sprinkled on top.

-Get the recipe for Oil-Poached Green Almonds with Dill
+Olive Oil-Poached Green Almonds With Dill

 Continue to Next Story